Our Cocktails

 Orange zest

-The Amethyst is an exclusive champagne cocktail developed for the two-star restaurant GEM of chef Soenil Bahadoer.
-The creation was served during the press day at the festive opening of the restaurant in Gemert.
-The name Amethyst refers not only to the gemstone – a symbol of luxury, sophistication and spiritual power – but also to the deep, dark purple color of the cocktail, which sparkles like a liquid jewel in the glass.
+The Amethyst is an exclusive champagne cocktail developed for the two-star restaurant GEM by chef Soenil Bahadoer.
+The creation was served during the press day at the restaurant’s grand opening in Gemert.
+The name Amethyst refers not only to the gemstone – a symbol of luxury, sophistication and spiritual power – but also to the deep, dark purple color of the cocktail, which shines like a liquid jewel in the glass.
 A subtle reference to the restaurant’s name: GEM.

 The Amethyst combines the spicy intensity of CATZ Dry Gin with fresh, floral and citrusy elements.
 A special role is played by the lime grass liqueur, which is infused with butterfly pea flower, responsible for its deep color.
 This infusion is carefully prepared in a sous-vide bath: